daleao/sdv/AwesomeProfessions/README.md

 - Professions are more consistent across the board, with several analogous perks and synergies.
 - _[Optional]_ Lore-friendly multi-profession.
 - _[Optional]_ Level 20 skills and prestiged professions.
-- Lightweight.
-This mod is built with a dynamic event handling system to avoid overhead.
 - Gender-specific profession title.
 - New icons for most professions, courtesy of [IllogicalMoodSwing](https://forums.nexusmods.com/index.php?/user/38784845-illogicalmoodswing/) (please make sure to [endorse their original](https://www.nexusmods.com/stardewvalley/mods/4163) mod).
 - New sound effects for certain professions.